snowmac/snowmac.github.io/_posts/2020-09-16-Can-I-really-be-an-engineer.md

 # Why can you be an software engineer?

-I argue that if you can solve the above problem you have the basic skills to move from joe plubmer to joe programmer.
+I argue that if you can solve the above problem you have the basic skills to move from joe plumber to joe programmer.
 Here's why:

 1. Solving word problems are a lot like solving real business problems.
 You need to anaylize the problem and determine some kind of out come.
 It's logical, step by step, algorithmic thinking.
 2. "Coding" is only one part of the job, sure for some people it's 80-100% of the job, but it's not the only thing.
 Back when I was doing "Agile" scrum development, I would routinely spend 2-3 hours a day in meetings.
 I wasn't even in management.
 Often times, developers spend a part of their time: reviewing requirements, asking for clarification, writing tests, arguing with QA and writing some code.